Triangle Places for Family Fun in Winter

-- Duke Homestead in Durham, where you can see the early home, factories, and farm where Washington Duke first grew and processed tobacco.
-(Pictured at right, photo courtesy of N.C.
-Department of Cultural Resources)
+You can see the early home, factories, and farm where Washington Duke first grew and processed tobacco.

 Get Out of Town

-The North Carolina Zoo in Asheboro offers 500 acres of exhibits with more than 1,100 different animals from North America and Africa.
-The zoo is home to one of the largest chimpanzee troops in U.S. zoos, and has recently added four new chimps.
+The North Carolina Zoo offers 500 acres of exhibits with more than 1,100 different animals from North America and Africa.
+The zoo is home to one of the largest chimpanzee troops in U.S. zoos.
 Check out our guide to zoos and aquariums across the state here.

 One of the best things about living in the Triangle is our proximity to the mountains.
 In less than five hours, snow lovers can find skiing, snowboarding and snow-tubing fun.
 Browse this roundup of different ski and/or tubing resorts in North Carolina, Virginia and West Virginia within a six-hour drive of the Triangle.
 Many seasonal hours changed this year due to COVID-19.